Wall Street Analyst Reiterated Vipshop Holdings Ltd ADR [VIPS]. What else is Wall St. saying

-Vipshop Holdings Ltd ADR [NYSE: VIPS] loss -0.51% on the last trading session, reaching $17.68 price per share at the time.
+Vipshop Holdings Ltd ADR [NYSE: VIPS] gained 2.17% on the last trading session, reaching $16.46 price per share at the time.
 The company report on February 28, 2024 at 5:00 AM that Vipshop Reports Unaudited Fourth Quarter and Full Year 2023 Financial Results.

 Conference Call to Be Held at 7:30 A.M.
 U.S. Eastern Time on February 28, 2024.